By Marc Jones

 Markets were also unwinding many of last week's safe-haven trades as worries about an imminent military strike against Syria abated after U.S. President Barack Obama decided to seek congressional approval.

-Obama's efforts to persuade Congress to back his plan met with skepticism on Monday from lawmakers in his Democratic Party, who expressed concern the United States would be dragged into a new Middle East conflict.
+Obama's efforts to persuade Congress to back his plan met with scepticism on Monday from lawmakers in his Democratic Party, who expressed concern the United States would be dragged into a new Middle East conflict.

 U.S. crude oil prices slipped 0.7 percent to $106.85 a barrel, while Brent lost about 0.2 percent to $114.11.